What is International Men’s Day?

 Happily, the E.U. extended parenting leave benefits in 2021 and now under EU rules, staff can take parental leave at any time until the child is 8 years old.
 However, this age limit may be lower in some countries, under national law.

 Different type of conversation needed

 There is no doubt that if men are in crisis, we all are.
-Some women complain that they have all year to be about them.
+Some women complain that the whole year is already about them.
 But if one day a year for International men’s Day, highlights the root causes of some their health struggles and generates a transparent constructive discussion to achieve genuine gender balance then it can only be a good thing.

 But today is their day.

-Hell …they can have the whole week if it would make a difference to gender balance.
+Hell …for me they could have the whole week if it would make a difference to gender balance.

-This post was originally written in 2016 and has been updated every year since.
+This framework of this post was originally written in 2016 and has been updated every year since.
 Not much has changed.